lutz-he/parlia-mint/README.md

 For a selected date (e.g. the user has identified a certain day, where a certain topic was debated) the dashboard features a **mini-summary for each debate** that took place on that day.

+> **Disclaimer**: This project is a prototype developed within 12 hours and is under active development.
+The current data base is the 2022 subset of the [ParlaMint parliamentary data of the Netherlands](https://www.clarin.si/repository/xmlui/handle/11356/1910).
+The current topic detection and generative text summarization models can be seen as placeholder models for demonstrative purposes only.
+See also the discussion below on further ideas and issues.

 ## How to use
 As this is a prototype, the usage instructions are subject to change based on ongoing evaluations and experiments.